ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 When the behavior enabled:

 - Results of `t1 ANY LEFT JOIN t2` and `t2 ANY RIGHT JOIN t1` operations are not equal because ClickHouse uses the logic with many-to-one left-to-right table keys mapping.
-- Results of `ANY INNER JOIN` operations contain all rows from left table like the `SEMI LEFT JOIN` operations do.
+- Results of `ANY INNER JOIN` operations contain all rows from the left table like the `SEMI LEFT JOIN` operations do.

 When the behavior disabled: